 What is a ‘returning congregation’?
 The South Carolina Supreme Court, in a decision on August 2, 2017, identified 29 parishes that must return to The Episcopal Church.
 They were among the parishes that filed a lawsuit against The Episcopal Church in 2013, and since then have been operating as part of a separate organization that left the church.
 According to the Supreme Court decision, these parishes belong in The Episcopal Church and its local diocese, The Episcopal Church in South Carolina (TECSC).
 The goal is for every returning congregation to live into its future as a vital, mission-minded Episcopal congregation, called to restore all people to unity with God and each other in Christ.

 Why haven’t the properties been returned yet?
 The state Supreme Court’s decision was “remitted” to the 1st Judicial Circuit, where the initial lawsuit was filed, meaning that the higher court’s decision is final and ready to be implemented.
-Judge Edgar W. Dickson has been meeting and corresponding with attorneys on both sides to determine what issues need to be addressed before implementation can happen.
-In a case involving more than 35 parties and thousands of pages of legal documents, the process can seem slow, but this is a fairly normal speed for our circuit court system.
-We anticipate that when the judge’s questions have been answered satisfactorily, the properties will be returned according to a reasonable, orderly schedule.
+Judge Edgar W. Dickson has been meeting and corresponding with attorneys on both sides since the case was remitted to him in November 2017.
+In March 2019, TECSC and The Episcopal Church petitioned the South Carolina Supreme Court for a Writ of Mandamus, asking the high court to order the lower court to implement the decision.
+As of this publication (May 14, 2019), the Supreme Court has not responded.
+Details about this and other legal matters can be found in the legal news on our News Blog.
+Our requests of the court are aimed at ensuring that all the properties will be returned according to a reasonable, orderly schedule.

 Is any progress being made?
 Yes.
 This transition period has offered a time of discernment for church members in the affected parishes.
 Episcopalians in several parishes have been using this time to prepare so they will be ready to reorganize and move forward when their church returns.
-At TECSC’s invitation, several attended TECSC’s recent Diocesan Convention as unofficial observers, and the Convention granted them “seat and voice” to participate.
+At TECSC’s invitation, several attended TECSC’s 2018 Diocesan Convention as unofficial observers, and the Convention granted them “seat and voice” to participate.
+Our hope is that returning congregations will be participating in our 229th Diocesan Convention in November 2019.

 What assistance is available for returning congregations?
 Our Missioner for Returning Congregations, the Rev. Bill Coyne, has resources and information to help reorganizing groups.
 Contact him at 843-614-0679 or email@example.com.